How the Passage of Amendment 3 Can Lead to Child Endangerment Charges

 Dangers of THC Gummies for Children

 THC gummies are attractive to children, as they can look like regular candy or other snacks.
 The amount of THC in these edibles varies by product and the effects of the THC may differ from child to child.
 This can range from mild symptoms like confusion and sleepiness to more serious reactions such as vomiting, a rapid heart rate, seizures, and hallucinations.
 In extreme cases, ingesting THC-laced edibles can be fatal.
+Failing to seek medical care or provide medical treatment after a child ingests THC gummies can result in allegations of child neglect, as caregivers are legally required to address a child’s health needs.

 Needless to say, it is extremely important to keep any THC-infused products securely out of reach from children.
+Even if there is no actual harm, the risk alone can be enough for authorities to take legal action.

-Potential for Child Endangerment Charges
+Potential for Child Endangerment Laws and Charges

 These cases are also reviewed by Missouri’s Department of Social Services (DSS), which may take action to prevent the adult from having contact with children in the future, including making a determination as to if a parent or guardian should lose custody of their children.